Ultimate Boston Real Estate Investing Guide for 2026

 Local Attractions

-Big public events and entertainment attractions will attract visitors who want short-term housing.
-When a community has places that regularly hold must-see events, such as sports coliseums, universities or colleges, entertainment venues, and theme parks, it can draw visitors from outside the area on a regular basis.
-At specific seasons, places with outdoor activities in mountainous areas, seaside locations, or along rivers and lakes will attract crowds of people who require short-term rentals.
+Major public events and entertainment attractions will attract tourists who will look for short-term rental units.
+When a city has places that regularly hold sought-after events, like sports stadiums, universities or colleges, entertainment centers, and amusement parks, it can draw people from outside the area on a recurring basis.
+Natural scenic attractions like mountains, lakes, coastal areas, and state and national parks will also draw potential tenants.

 Fix and Flip